BloomTech-Labs/story-squad-fe-archived/README.md

 [Ux Design by Lauren Chandler](https://www.figma.com/file/s0tJgdtWaFDnlG78xigIVv/Story-Squad-Lauren-Chandler?node-id=344%3A336)

 Welcome to Story Squad!
 We are an interactive learning platform targeted at grade school children, and we help build reading comprehension as well as artistic, writing, and analytical/critical thinking skills through weekly competitions.

 Each week features a new chapter in an exciting novel, written and serialized specifically for Story Squad by author and educator Graig Peterson.
 Children are provided with prompts based on the chapter they've just read, and participants are then divided into teams of two.
 Students create art and fanfiction to match the prompt, before going head to head in a bracket-style tournament.

 In addition to growing their literary and artistic skills, students learn team building and critical thinking skills through a unique voting system, where each child must weight their own work against their teammate in order to increase their odds of winning.
 Badges and points incentivize winning and encourage participation.

 Story Squad is a paid service; parents are required to create the account for their children and pay a monthly subscription fee in order for their children to compete.
 This brings the platform into compliance with COPPA and ensures a long future for the project.

 ### 4️⃣ Key Features

--   A _Custom, Serialized Novel_ geared toward children in 3rd-6th grade.
+-   A _Custom, Serialized Novel_ geared toward children in 3rd-6th grade
--   _Parental Controls_ which allow parents to add and customize child accounts.
+-   _Parental Controls_ which allow parents to add and customize child accounts
--   _Secure Payment Handling_ via Stripe.
+-   _Secure Payment Handling_ via Stripe
 -   feature four
 -   feature five

 ## Tech Stack

-### Front end built using:
+### Front end built using

 #### React

+-   First Class Performance with Virtual DOM
+-   Lightweight Library resulting in low bundle size/improved load times
 -   Easy cross-platform development via progressive web app
--   Simplifies routing
+-   Simple routing

-#### React Read PDF B
+#### Forked React Read PDF

--   Allows for easy conversion from pdf to canvas.

-#### Jest

--   Simplifies testing
--   Allows mocking dependencies
--   Promotes consistent unit testing
+-   Accurately displays PDFs as canvas elements
+-   Added styling options via edits in fork

 #### Typescript

--   Minimal learning curve
+-   VS Code Tooling (Autocomplete/Tooltips)
 -   Excellent error catching

 #### Material UI